hackettka/HTML-CSS/create_site.md

 #  Activity: Create a Course Site!

-Using the tags we've just reviewed, and two additional ones (see below) create a site for a course you teach.
+Using the tags we've just reviewed, and two additional ones (see below) begin creating an introductory page for a course you teach.

-Create this as a new page or text file and call it `course.html`.

-## You site should include:
+## You page should include:
 <p>
     <ul>
+        <li> Doctype </li>
         <li> Basic root element </li>
         <li> A head and a body </li>
         <li> A title for the page </li>